PaulDoessel/boost-build-club/README.md

 Where you come in!
 ------------------

-boost-build-club is for people who can build boost, and if you found this page, hopefully that will soon include you.
+boost-build-club is for people who build boost successfully, and if you found this page, hopefully that will soon include you.
 At the moment, these scripts work for me, and ideally you can bring your own experience to the table and help improve these scripts.